elugens/hello-javascript/docs/additional-questions/storing-data-in-the-browser/indexeddb.md

   </summary>
   <div>
     <div>
       <strong>Interview Response:</strong> There is no way to mark an IndexedDB transaction as finished (this is not the same as oncomplete) in version 2.0.
-When all transaction requests finish, and the microtasks queue is empty, it gets committed automatically.
+When all transaction requests end and the microtasks queue is empty, it commits automatically.
 Usually, we can assume that a transaction commits when all its requests are complete and the current code finishes.
     </div>
   </div>
 </details>